4ms/coremodule-template/README.md

 svg_filename is the VCV rack panel artwork.
 This will be something like `res/panel.svg`.

 png_filename is the MetaModule artwork.
 This must start with your brand slug, that is, the plugin name (`MyPlugin/panel.svg`).
+Keep in mind that when the plugin is loaded into MetaModule, it will unpack everything in assets/ into a directory with the name of your brand slug.
+So if you have a file called `assets/knobs/ABCD.png` then it will be preset at `MyBrandSlug/knobs/ABCD.png`.

 ### Generating artwork